EzraBI/Ezra_Portfolio/README.md

 # PROJECT 3: [CASH FLOW EXECUTIVE REPORT](https://public.tableau.com/app/profile/ezra.lang.at/viz/CASHFLOWEXECUTIVEREPORT/FinanceInformationReport)
 # OVERVIEW

 This dashboard was build using Tableau and it shows the Percentages of the total amount spent in each office and the amount (Cash Outflows) and the percentage of the total revenue and amount received in each office location (Cash Inflow) and the total profit.
 The amount shown is in US Dollars ($USD).
-[Click here](https://public.tableau.com/app/profile/ezra.lang.at/viz/CASHFLOWEXECUTIVEREPORT/FinanceInformationReport) or the title to access the project in Tableau Public Gallery.
+[Click here](https://public.tableau.com/app/profile/ezra.lang.at/viz/CASHFLOWEXECUTIVEREPORT/FinanceInformationReport) or the project title to access the project in Tableau Public Gallery.

 ![](/images/CASH%20FLOW%20EXECUTIVE%20REPORT.PNG)